Birds of Printer Nightmares

 Today (01-09-2021) I received an email about this blog…. as it wasn’t working anymore for him.
 So let’s take a look at the issue.
 After installing the Printer Nightmare update you could encounter a nice UAC prompt warning when installing a shared printer.
 With the update deployed you still need to enter the admin credentials…. even when you have applied the settings, I mentioned earlier.

-So how are we going to fix this and still be somehow safe against the printer nightmare issue?
+So how will we fix this and still be safe against the printer nightmare issue?
 It’s a no-brainer, to do nothing.
-When you still want to make use of the possibility to let users install drivers on their own please combine Point and Print restrictions and add this wonderful key:
+When you still want to make use of the possibility to let users install drivers on their own please combine Point and Print restrictions and add this wonderful registry key:

 RestrictDriverInstallationToAdministrators DWORD 0

 When you don’t configure this key or configure it to 1, only users with administrative permissions may install the shared printer.
-But when you configure this key to zero and combine it with Point and Print restrictions you can make sure, it’s only possible to let end-users install printers from “allowed and trusted” servers.
-If an end-user tries to install a printer from a non trusted server an error will be shown.
+But when you configure this key to zero and combine it with Point and Print restrictions, you can ensure that end-users can only install printers from “allowed and trusted” servers.
+An error will be shown if an end-user tries to install a printer from a non-trusted server.

 So you want to make sure your users can only use point and print to these servers as you could configure with this old-school legacy GPO